thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     <br>
     ![image-2021gitconnect](images/sko-ads-git-connect.png){width="400"}

-    9. Enter the references of the GIT repo previously created
+    9. Enter the URL and API key of the GIT repo created previously

     10. Click on `Connect` in the top-right corner